 LTV – Loan-to-Value

 LTV is the relationship between the principal balance of the mortgage and the appraised value (or sales price, if lower) of the property.
+LTV compares the amount you borrow (or what you owe) for the mortgage with the value of the home.

 PMI – Private Mortgage Insurance

 Private mortgage insurance is typically required for borrowers whose LTV ratio is less than 80 percent.
-PMI protects lenders in the case that borrowers default on their mortgage, but it is also beneficial for homebuyers, as it allows borrowers to purchase a home with a down payment of less than 20 percent.
+PMI protects lenders in the case that borrowers default on their mortgage; but it is also beneficial for homebuyers, as it allows borrowers to purchase a home with a down payment of less than 20 percent.

 TRID – TILA RESPA Integrated Disclosures